siefkenj/unified-latex/README.md

 ### Testing

 Tests in a specific workspace can be run via `npx jest` in that workspace.
-These for the whole project can be run via `npm run tests` in the root directory.
+These for the whole project can be run via `npm run test` in the root directory.

 ### Readme Generation and Consistency